|College:||New Hampshire, 2006|

 Cady earned two degrees from New Hampshire: a bachelor’s degree in sociology and justice studies in 2006 and a master’s degree in kinesiology and sports studies in 2010.
 Cady and her husband, Stuart, were married in 2012.

-Corrinne Archibald is in her first season as an assistant volleyball coach at Holy Cross in 2013.
+Corrinne Archibald is in her second season as an assistant volleyball coach at Holy Cross in 2013.
 Archibald was a volunteer assistant coach for the Crusaders during the 2012 season.

 Archibald was a four-year member of the volleyball team at the University of Northern Colorado.
 In 2004 as a junior, Archibald earned Division I Independent Setter of the Year accolades, in addition to being named to the Division I All-Independent first team and earning the title of Division I Independent Setter of the Week six times.
 As a senior in the 2005 season, Archibald served as a team captain.
 The same year she was also named Northern Colorado’s Female Athlete of the Year, was featured as Division I’s Independent Setter of the Week for two consecutive weeks and was named to the Division I All-Independent first team for the second time.
 She posted 2,927 career assists and 171 total blocks.
 Archibald also worked as a coach and camp leader at Northern Colorado’s volleyball camp in 2004, where she coached a group of girls aged 12-14 to the finals in the camp tournament.

 Archibald, who is also a clinical dietitian and a sports nutrition educator, earned a bachelor’s degree in dietetics from Northern Colorado in 2006.